 Raising your deductible — the amount of money you have to pay out of pocket when you file a claim before coverage kicks in — is a great strategy to know about when you’re wondering how to save money on car insurance.

 You should always opt for a $1,000 deductible for the best savings on your policy.
 At that level, you’ll pay a lower premium and won’t be tempted to file any claims for small potatoes events — like a cracked windshield.
-Because doing so could unexpectedly jack your renewal rates up.
+Because doing so could unexpectedly jack up your renewal rates.

 Maintain Continuous Coverage

-Rates will drop by 8.2% on average after you have insurance for just one year.
-That’s thanks to a discount that most companies offer for maintaining continuous insurance, according to the State of Auto Insurance 2019 report.
+Rates will drop by 8% on average after you have insurance for at least six months.
+That’s thanks to a discount that most companies offer for maintaining continuous insurance, according to the State of Auto Insurance 2020 report.

-“Maintaining continuous insurance coverage with no lapses (not even for a day!) is so important because insurance companies view drivers who are already insured as being financially responsible and therefore lower risks,” the report notes.
+“Maintaining continuous insurance coverage with no lapses (even for a day!) is important because insurance companies view drivers who are already insured as being financially responsible and therefore lower risk,” the report notes.

 Look for Discounts